SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/ExportWithPage/README.md

 #Export With Page Sample

-This sample demonstrate how to export the diagram to a single page.
-Diagram provides support to export the entire diagram to a single page or multiple pages using the FitToPage property.
+This sample demonstrates how to export the diagram to a single page.
+The diagram provides support to export the entire diagram to a single page or multiple pages using the FitToPage property.
 The default value is false.

 Demo link: